elotroalex/record/_chapters/01-nebula.md

 {% include image.html
     img="fig-a.jpg"
     title="paper a"
-    caption="figure a | Paper A" %}
+    caption="figure a | paper a" %}

 {% include image.html
     img="fig-b.jpg"
     title="paper b"
-    caption="figure b | Paper B" %}
+    caption="figure b | paper b" %}

 {% include image.html
     img="fig-c.jpg"
     title="paper c"
-    caption="figure c | Paper C" %}
+    caption="figure c | paper c" %}

 {% include image.html
     img="fig-d.jpg"
     title="paper d"
-    caption="figure d | Paper D" %}
+    caption="figure d | paper d" %}

 The document seems to be, for the most part, a copy of a missing original, and traces of carbon paper are visible in almost every page.
 At least two kinds of carbon paper were used: blue and black.
 The traces of carbon paper residue in the typescript vary in intensity: at some points the paper is very dirty, at others very clean.
-None of the patterns align with other patterns we find in the pagination schemes, neither with the type of paper nor with the type of revision instrument, which leads us to conclude that Césaire had a consistent supply of two types of carbon paper.
+None of the patterns align with other patterns we find in the pagination schemes, neither with the type of paper, nor with the type of revision instrument, which leads us to conclude that Césaire had a consistent supply of two types of carbon paper.
 Some pages are marked `orig`, for original, because we can't perceive any carbon residue on them—or at least without more scientific rigor.
 These pages mostly place towards the end, and indicate a late stage of the process.

-Figure e. - Black Carbon Paper

-Figure f. - Blue Carbon Paper
+{% include image.html
+    img="fig-e.jpg"
+    title="black carbon paper"
+    caption="figure e | black carbon paper" %}

+{% include image.html
+    img="fig-f.jpg"
+    title="blue carbon paper"
+    caption="figure f | blue carbon paper" %}

 The text was also revised using a variety of instruments.
-All of these are catalogued in *table a* according to the pages in which they were used.
+All of these are catalogued in [table b]({{site.baseurl}}/fragiles/table-b/) according to the pages in which they were used.

----
+{% include image.html
+    img="fig-g.jpg"
+    title="blue ink"
+    caption="figure g | blue ink" %}

+{% include image.html
+    img="fig-h.jpg"
+    title="dark ink"
+    caption="figure h | dark ink" %}

+{% include image.html
+    img="fig-i.jpg"
+    title="red ink"
+    caption="figure i | red ink" %}

+{% include image.html
+    img="fig-j.jpg"
+    title="dark pencil"
+    caption="figure j | dark pencil" %}

+{% include image.html
+    img="fig-k.jpg"
+    title="light pencil"
+    caption="figure k | light pencil" %}

+{% include image.html
+    img="fig-l.jpg"
+    title="red pencil"
+    caption="figure l | red pencil" %}

-Finally, some pages end half-way through.
-I mark these in the codicological table because they often give us clues about the insertion of a page in a previous sequence, and because sometimes they serve to isolate blocks of texts that work as independent units.
+The witness has interesting features which push the boundaries of traditional codicology, and yet make fine additions to our catalogue of material evidence.
+These range from the regular, to the highly peculiar.
+Some of the regular features are listed in [table c]({{site.baseurl}}/fragiles/table-c/).
+For example, some pages end half-way through, usually marked with a large X drawn across the empty bottom space of the page.
+I flag these in the table as `Half Pages`.
+These pages often give us clues about the insertion of a page in a previous sequence, and sometimes help us isolate blocks of texts that work as independent units.

----
+Starting on page 41, and intensifying after page 60 of the current pagination, the typist[^b2] tries to use as much of the blank real state on the paper as possible, sometimes schewing the line towards the end of the page, as the paper begins to slip from the platen roller.
+Perhaps paper became scarcer during the later stages of composition?
+Perhaps the household became more frugal?
+This marked difference in the use of paper is indicated in *table c* as `Max Use`.

+{% include image.html
+    img="fig-m.png"
+    title="slanted text"
+    caption="figure l | oh, well" %}

+The last of the regular features is the uneven use of underlines under the speakers, marked in the table as `Underline`.
+This pattern is consistently used on the pages composed using `Paper B`, then dissappears for a while, only to intensify during the composition of the middle pages on `Paper A`.
+This quirk may indicate two typists, or simply two coherent periods of composition.
+Further evidence suggests the latter, but we cannot rule out the former.

+The Saint-Dié witness also yields many not-so-regular material clues, some helpful, some odd.
+We still don't know the typewriter that was used, but some clues point in that direction.
+The type in page 52 and 62, for example, is slanted—as if the paper locating guide was missing, or simply ignored.
+On many of the pages where carbon paper was used, four evenly-spaced columns of residue are visible to the naked eye.
+What machine produced such effects?
+A Remington?
+A Japy?

+Other traces suggest working methods.
+On page 70, for example, blue ink bleed matching the corrections on page 69 suggests the pages were stacked in order when the revisions were made.
+The verso of page 71 is a reverse mirror image of the front of the page, suggesting the typist accidentally placed a second, black carbon paper facing the wrong way.
+This means also that at least 3 copies of that page were attempted using the sandwich method: the missing original, (with blue carbon paper behind it), our first copy, and a missing third.

+Some traces, alas, remain a mystery, like the words "NOTIONS DE BASE" in all caps and underlined, in the back of page 75.

+...

 In total, we can count ten different pagination schemes spread throughout the typescript.
 The schemes are numerated using a variety of writing tools at the top of the pages.
 Some pages have several sets of numbers on them.
 Except for the library’s numeration, all numerations seem to come from Césaire’s hand.
 The last numeration added by Césaire determines the actual order of the pages as we find them today (**MAIN**[^14] in Table A, far-left column).
 In the following narrative this numeration will provide our canonical reference and will be indicated by a page number in parentheses.[^15] The page sequence established by **MAIN** is reinforced by the added pagination of a Saint-Dié des Vosges librarian, which I assume to be A. Ronsin.
 I’ve divided the rest of the numbering into two groups, early and late.
 The late paginations (**Late A**, **Late B** and **Late C**) begin when **Late A** introduces a continuous numeration that encompasses and organizes most of the text as we find it now, going from **Late A** 1 to **Late A** 103.
 The early ones (**Early A**, **Early B**, **Type**, **Early C** and **Early D**) mark a period of reorientation and experiment, where whole sections will change relative position or be heavily revised.
 The different pagination numbers also provide us with the principal criteria for re-organizing the text into smaller blocks to help us orient our genetic analysis of the text.